thifranc/shinken-webui-wiki-up/Installing-WebUI-storage-modules.md

 ## Mongodb

 This module is now embedded in the WebUI.
-You only need to install mongodb:
+You only need to install MongoDB.

+*More information [here](https://docs.mongodb.org/getting-started/shell/tutorial/install-on-linux/) for installing MongoDB Community edition on Linux distros.*

 On Debian/Ubuntu
 ```
-$ sudo apt-get install mongodb
+$ sudo apt-get install mongodb-org
 ```

 On Redhat/Centos:
 ```
-$ sudo yum install mongodb
+$ sudo yum install mongodb-org
 ```

 ### Configuration